SHELBY TOWN CENTER

 Our strategy was to negotiate replacement leases and reduce the operating expenses of the property (primarily debt service) so that we could refinance and stabilize the property without contributing additional equity.

 TACTICAL LEASING ACTIVITY

 We began negotiating leases for not only the vacant Sears, but also to address the rollover opportunities in the 20,000 SF strip building.
 As it related to the Sears building, philosophically our goal was to replicate the former Sears rent while minimizing the capital outlay required for Landlord work.
-Ultimately, We executed a 10 year lease with specialty flooring company Floor & Décor (NYSE: FND) for 91,500 SF and a 15 year lease with Edge Fitness, a private-equity backed fitness company, for 37,963 SF.
+Ultimately, we executed a long term lease with specialty flooring company Floor & Décor (NYSE: FND) for 91,500 SF and a long term lease with Edge Fitness, a private-equity backed fitness company, for 37,963 SF.

 In the 20,000 SF strip building, we were able to relocate one 2,000 SF tenant into an expiring tenant’s 3,500 SF and thereby create a 3,400 SF end cap for new tenant 5.11 Tactical.
-Not only did the relocation include a 10 year term and a rent bump, but the 5.11 Tactical deal was a ten year lease as well.
+Not only did the relocation include a 10-year term and a rent bump, but the 5.11 Tactical deal was a 10-year lease as well.